kilodox/exercise-repo/README.md

 # exercise-repo
+This projext will contain...
-Repo made for exercise
+Repository made for exercises.
-We resolved the conflict!
+Edited again in the master branch..